CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 		1. Common plots for differential expression analysis
 		2. Using DESeq2
 	7. EnTAP: Functional Annotation for Genomes
 	8. Integrating the DE Results with the Annotation Results

+Contents
+1. Overview
+2. Accessing the Data using SRA-Toolkit